jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - get_hour(sleep_time)
         )

-  all tests are still passing
+  the terminal still shows passing tests

-* I can make ``get_hour`` use the same variable name instead of a new one for each step in the process
+* I can also make ``get_hour`` use the same variable name instead of a new one for each step

   .. code-block:: python